-be prepared for a very competitive academic environment where students are out to be gunners and set the curve on all of your exams.
+be prepared for a very competitive academic environment where there might be some gunners in the first year of medical school class who will set the curve on all your exams.

 Which leads to another point.

 The volume of information you're expected to know during your first year of medical school is equivalent to opening a fire hydrant and being asked to drink all the water.
 Nearly impossible but it can be done and you'll adjust your study style accordingly.